Digital model railway control systems: Hornby Railways Zero 1

-While the main master controller unit was discontinued in 1986, the system is very reliable, the basic 1980s keyboard design being the main problem on older badly stored master units.
+The master control unit last appeared in the catalog in 1985.
+The system is very reliable, the basic 1980s keyboard design being the main problem on older badly stored master control units.

 Loco modules were available in two types.
 The pre-1981 types were based on a single triac but the square-wave supply and the presence of spikes from the motor and from poor contacts rendered the dV/dt rating of the triac marginal and these units would sometimes self-trigger on the wrong polarity half-cycle, resulting in damage both to the unit itself and to the locomotive motor.
 The later type, made by H&M, used two SCRs, one for "forward" and one for "reverse", to avoid this problem.
 The system is still used today by many modellers.

+Hammant & Morgan digital train control system

+The Hammant & Morgan (H&M) digital train control system is totally compatible with the Zero 1, the master controller,"HM5000 Advanced Power Transmitter" boasted two sliders, direction LEDs, a power LED bar graph, timer clocks, digital display of locos under control, readout of accessories controlled, and ability to attach two "Hi-Tec Speed Transmitter" slave controllers HM5500.

-Airfix Multiple Control System
+Airfix Railway System Multiple Train Control

-Airfix Multiple Control System(MTC) was introduced in 1980 and used 20 VAC on the track with a superimposed control signal.
+Airfix Railway System Multiple Train Control (MTC) was an analog system introduced in 1979 and used 20 V sinusoidal alternating current on the track with a superimposed control signal.
+It can control up to 16 locomotives, which a maximum of 4 at a time be controlled simultaneously.

 Unfortunately it was only produced for about 18 months when Airfix went into receivership and the concept was dropped.
-MTC system offered simultaneous control any 4 out of up to 16 locomotives.